nemikor-solutions/blue-owl-core/INSTALLING_Windows.md

 #### ECONNREFUSED

 This happens when the device-hosting laptop is actively denied access to the MQTT server.
+There are two causes:

+- owlcms is not running at the address you indicated, and so there is no MQTT server to connect to.
-Likely cause 1883 is not open on the owlcms laptop.
-The easiest way to work around this issue is by disabling the firewall on the owlcms laptop.
+- If owlcms is running, then the likely cause is that port 1883 is blocked by a firewall on the owlcms laptop.
+The quickest way to work around this issue is by disabling the firewall.
 See [this link](https://www.alphr.com/turn-off-windows-firewall/) for instructions.
 Once the rush is over you can configure the owlcms laptop more cleanly to open ports 8080 an 1883.
 See [this tutorial](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/) on opening ports.

-### MQTT Server Timed Out
+### MQTT Server Offline

 The likely cause is that you mistyped the MQTT server address.
-If there is no response after 5 seconds, which should always be the case in a local setup, the timeout is given.
+The address you typed cannot be reached.
+There is typically a 30 second timeout before the server is deemed to be unreachable.

 ### Wrong Username or password